Technical SEO Audit Checklist

 - LCP image (if applicable) has

-fetchpriority="high"and is not lazy-loaded - Images have explicit
+fetchpriority="high".
+It should not be lazy-loaded - Images have explicit

-widthandheightattributes set - Web fonts are preloaded or served with
+widthandheightattributes set - Web fonts are preloaded.
+Alternatively, use

 font-display: optionalorfont-display: swap

-For specific fixes, see the Core Web Vitals Optimisation Guide.
+For more, see Core Web Vitals and the Core Web Vitals Optimisation Guide.

 9. Mobile